nolialsea/haxebrainfuck/README.md

 ##TODO
 - [ ] Finish the genetic algorithm
+  - [ ] Function to kill part of the population
+  - [ ] Function to refill the population (using nearest best parents)
 - [ ] Rewrite the switch that reads the instructions
   Make it a static map !
 This will allow to easily append new commands
   Maybe a Map < String, Brainfuck ->  Void >